 Borrowed Virtual Assets to trade on the Exchange (i.e. if you transfer 1 BTC in your Margin Wallet and borrow 2 BTC, your leverage ratio is 3x).

-Leverage is the amount of Virtual Assets that a trader can use to multiply their position (i.e. 3x leverage is to multiply your position by 3x).
+Leverage is the number of Virtual Assets that a trader can use to multiply their position (i.e. 3x leverage is to multiply your position by 3x).

-The amount of immediately available Virtual Assets maintained, or required to be maintained into the Margin Wallet for margin trading.
+The amount of immediately available Virtual Assets maintained, or required to be maintained in the Margin Wallet for margin trading.

 The cost of borrowing Virtual Assets.

 Margin Score = Total Margin Wallet balance ÷ (total borrowed + total outstanding interest)

 Margin Score is a way to monitor the health and risk of your Margin Wallet as against the Amount Owing.
 If a Margin Score dips below the prescribed threshold, a Margin Call will be made.
 If the Margin Score falls before a separate prescribed threshold, we may undertake a Forced Liquidation.

 See “Margin Score and Margin Call” for further details on calculating the Margin Score and the prescribed thresholds.

 When your Margin Score drops below the prescribed thresholds set by us, a Margin Call will be triggered via email to your Account’s registered email address.
 The email will notify you to add more Collateral to your Margin Wallet or to repay outstanding loans.